Marian College (now Marian University) and Indiana University-Purdue University Indianapolis (IUPUI)

 Four words that best described your teaching style.

-The four most common words my students used to describe my teaching style were PASSIONATE, CHALLENGING, CARING, and ORGANIZED.
+The four most common words my students used to describe my teaching style on their end-of-semester evaluations were PASSIONATE, CHALLENGING, CARING, and ORGANIZED.

 What was your teaching philosophy in 8 words or fewer?